ObanaTiemi/test_vertrical/README.md

 Inside the e2e folder, we have also, the api testing, located in `api` folder, where, the schema was validated using [Chai Json Schema](https://www.chaijs.com/plugins/chai-json-schema/)

+Last but also important, all manual test cases are inside the `Vertrical Test Cases_Qstore` pdf file.

 ---

 ## How to run the tests: